kubernetes/website/docs/tasks/configure-pod-container/assign-cpu-ram-container.md

 {% capture overview %}

-This page shows how assign CPU and RAM resources to containers running in a Kubernetes Pod.
+This page shows how to assign CPU and RAM resources to containers running in a Kubernetes Pod.

 {% endcapture %}